Introduction — Archaeology and the Tradition of Historical Writing

 2.3 How Education Transformed My Writing

 The academic environment I was part of did more than teach me research methods—it taught me the ethics of expression.
 I learned that historical writing is not about transmitting information; it’s about building a dialogue with the reader.
 I began to adopt a narrative approach in my writing, blending analytical facts with human stories.
-One of my mentors once told me, “If history doesn’t evoke an emotional response in the reader, it remains information, not knowledge.”
-That sentence became a guiding principle for my entire writing journey.

 2.4 Expanding Vision: From Past to Present